lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ### Facebook Group

 ```
 I want to engage my Private Facebook Group.
 Act as if the article has already been posted for months.
 I want to create a medium sized Facebook post, highlighting the key points in the article and ask my group members an engaging question.
 I also want to include a link to the article in plain text.
-Do not add an href with words.
 Before writing the post, I want you to think through what a good post is and elaborate on your reasoning for you write it out.
 Also provide a list of 10 alternative questions thinking through what a good question would be and elaborate on your reasoning before you write out the question.
-For the url, I want you to add utm_source=facebook, utm_medium=post and utm_campaign=fb-group-engagement.
+For the url, I want you to add utm_source=facebook, utm_medium=post and utm_campaign=fb-group-engagement and show the URL in plain text.
 ```

 ### Engagement w/ Posts